sous-chefs/git/README.md

 ### Cookbooks

 - depends 'build-essential' - For compiling from source
-- depends 'dmg' - For macOS Support
+- depends 'homebrew' - For macOS Support

 ## Usage